Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Hyperparameters

 \section{Hyperparameters}

 All neural models were implemented using PyTorch.
-For \SeqToSeq{}, \HRED{}, and our classifier, we use a batch size of 8, an initial learning rate of 3e-05, and a dropout rate of 0.2.
+For \SeqToSeq{} and \HRED{}, we use a batch size of 8, an initial learning rate of 3e-05, and a dropout rate of 0.2.
 Our transformer models have 4 encoder and decoder layers, 4 heads in multi-head attention, a hidden size of 64, and feedforward hidden size 256.
-For our classifier, we downweight augmentation data by a factor of 0.7.
-The number of linear classification layers for this model is 3, which have dimension 128.
 We use Adam as the optimizer and have a learning rate scheduler with gamma 0.95 which decays after an epoch if the validation loss has not improved.
 We use early stopping with patience 5 during training.

+For classification, the classification head consists of a linear layer (dimension 768), followed by a tanh non-linear layer, and a final linear projection layer (dimension 2).
+When computing cross entropy loss for classification, we weight the positive and negative labels using the inverse of the class proportion to handle class imbalance (1.70 and 0.71 respectively).
+For the joint model, loss for a given example is computed as follows, with $\lambda_1=0.8, \lambda_2=0.2$ (tuned on validation data).